School of Medicine

 Current Research and Scholarly Interests Myocardial bridges (MB) with associated upfront atherosclerotic lesions are common findings on coronary computed tomography angiography (CTA).
 Abnormal septal wall motion in exercise echocardiography (EE) may to be associated with MB.
 Intravascular ultrasound (IVUS) is considered the gold standard for the detection of MB.
 We investigate whether CTA is comparable to IVUS for the assessment of MB and upstream plaques in symptomatic patients with suspicion for MB raised by EE.

-Professor of Radiology at the Stanford University Medical Center, Emeritus
+Associate Professor of Radiology (General Radiology) at the Stanford University Medical Center

-Current Research and Scholarly Interests Abdominal imaging,
+Current Research and Scholarly Interests Our group's primary objectives are:

 We will develop novel PET (Positron Emission Tomography) imaging agents with MIPS and Stanford faculty as well as other outside collaborations including academia and pharmaceutical industry.
 Although my personal research interests will be to discover and design of candidate probes that target molecular targets in the brain, our group focus will primarily be on cancer biology and gene therapy.
 In conjunction with our state-of-the-art imaging facility, promising candidates will be evaluated by PET-CT/MR imaging in small animals and primates.
 Successful radioligands and/or radiotracers will be extended towards future human clinical applications.

 2) Designing new radiolabeling techniques and methodologies.

 We will aim to design new radiolabeling techniques and methodologies that may have utility for future radiopharmaceutical development in our lab and the general radiochemistry community.

 3) Radiochemistry production of routine clinical tracers.